-Internet banking needs to be completed three business days prior to the due dates in order for it to complete the payment transfer.
+Internet banking needs to be completed three business days prior to the due date in order for it to complete the payment transfer.
 Check with your financial institution for details.

 Below are links to the common banking web sites.
-Under the bill payment section of your banking website, add the District of Mission – Taxes as a bill payee.
-Use your property’s roll number listed on your tax notice as the account number.
+Under the bill payment section of your banking website, add the District of Mission – Taxes as a bill payee (see examples below).
+Use your property’s 9 digit roll number (no dashes) listed on your tax notice as the account number.

 OR a different Financial Institution of your choice.